My name is Alex, and first and foremost, I’m a nerd.

 Don’t let them see you fall.

-Kieran MacQueen learned a long time ago not to rely on anyone—including herself.
-Four years ago, she lost her brother, and all her faith in the world went with him.
+Kieran MacQueen learned a long time ago not to rely on anyone—especially herself.
+Four years ago, she lost her brother, and her entire world crumbled with him.
 Now seventeen, she spends her days training toward the only goal that still makes sense: defeat the Aquilae.
 Avenge her brother.
-Because no matter what, she can’t let herself be weak again.
+And no matter what, don’t be the weak little girl again.

 Flynn McAlister is the last living memory of a village burned to the ground.
 Born in the forest, he feels like he died there, too.
 Quiet and intelligent, he learned quickly how to wear his grief like a suit of armor.
 Letting people in is a luxury he can’t afford; he’s not sure he can survive losing anyone else.